SAP/spartacus-docs/_pages/dev/components/shared-components/toggle-password-visibility-component.md

 By default, all password inputs within the Spartacus libraries use the password visibility toggle.
 This feature can be disabled by providing a configuration for the `FormConfig`, as shown in the following example:

-**Note:** this is a gobal configuration and when it's provided it will enable or disable all password visibility toggles across the storefront.
+**Note:** this is a global configuration and when it's provided it will enable or disable all password visibility toggles across the storefront.
 Also, if this feature is disabled, the `cxPasswordVisibilitySwitch` directive does not create the password visibility toggle component in the template.

 ```ts
 @NgModule({